hacksterjs/dfdigital/README.md

 ## 🤔 Questions or problems?

-Please open up an issue on the main repository: [LekoArts/gatsby-themes](https://github.com/LekoArts/gatsby-themes).
+Please open up an issue on the main branch.
 Thanks!

 ## 🎓 Learning Gatsby